biologysvsu/Student-Led-Tutorial-1/Actual Tutorial.md

 module load bowtie
 ```

-- Healthy (NC)
+- For our the helathy genome (NC)
 ``` bash
 bowtie2 --very-fast-local -p 16 -x human_bowtie_reference -1 NC_1.fastq -2 NC_2.fastq -S NC.sam
 ```
-- Cancer (CRC)
+- For the cancer genome (CRC)
 ``` bash
 bowtie2 --very-fast-local -p 16 -x human_bowtie_reference -1 CRC_1.fastq -2 CRC_2.fastq -S CRC.sam
 ```
-- (not sure if jorge wants us to run commands locally, we could ask him. it works non-locally but the results are different.)

 # Process the SAM file using SAMtools
+We now need to convert our .sam files to .bam files so that they can be used by the IGV software.

 1. Convert to BAM:
 ``` bash